Helena Concannon: Writing career

 In 1909 she was offered a lecturer position at University College Dublin and after the offer was withdrawn she began her writing career.
-She produced over twenty books and published a number of works on religion, history of Ireland and Irish women's history.
+She produced over twenty books, including works on religion, history of Ireland and Irish women's history.
 Her works were highly impacted by her political and nationalist views.
 Her 'analyses of Irish history was based on Catholicism and patriotism'.
 She was also an advocate of Irish language restoration.

 Her first writings were love poems to her husband Tomás Bán Ó Conceanainn.
 These poems were 'simple, sensuous and passionate'.

 She also produced a number of imaginative historical text for children.
 She used her married name for her publications and her first book was published in 1914 titled as A Garden of girls, or the famous schoolgirls of former days, it was about 'school life and education of real little girls'.
 Her next well known piece was the Life of St. Columban in 1915, which was a study about the Irish ancient monastic life and a biography of a sixth-century saint.

 Two of her books, Daughters of Banba (1922) and St. Patrick (1932), received the Tailteann Medal for Literature, and The Poor Clares in Ireland (1929) won the National University Prize a DLitt higher doctorate degree for historical research.

 Her most common publication the Women of Ninety Eight was dedicated to all the dead women and all the living ones who have given their loved ones.
 This book emerged on the ideologies of Catholicism and patriotism "praising the devotion of Irish nationalist women while emphasising the centrality of women's spiritual and domestic role in the home to the well-being of the nation" As this work was written during the time of the War of Independence, Concannon stressed the importance of women help during the rebellion as "they acted as messengers and intelligence officers", and in some cases, they fought as any men.

-Life in the Dáil

-Concannon started her political career in Dáil Éireann, she was in the Dáil from 8 February 1933, after the 1933 general election, until 14 June 1937.
-She was as a Fianna Fáil TD for the National University of Ireland constituency.

-Concannon, in 1933, voted 'Yes' along with 81 others for De Valera to become the President of the Executive Council.